michauhl/RBPBench/README.md

 ```

 We also unzip the collection of [ENCODE](https://www.encodeproject.org/) eCLIP CLIPper IDR peak
-region BED files (i.e., genomic RBP binding regions determined by CLIPper IDR method on RBP specific eCLIP data,
+region BED files (i.e., genomic RBP binding regions determined by CLIPper IDR method on RBP-specific eCLIP data),
-which we will use as example input files for the various RBPBench modes:
+which we will use as example input files to demonstrate the various RBPBench modes:

 ```
 unzip eclip_clipper_idr.zip